thanhphuchuynh/ThanhPhucHuynh/README.md

 ## About me 👋

 I am **Phuc Huynh**.
-I am a mid-level **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, React Native, NodeJS, MongoDB, Mean Stack, RESTfull API’, UX/UI**
+I am a **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, React Native, NodeJS, MongoDB, Mean Stack, RESTfull API’, UX/UI**

 ## Languages and Tools: